 In rare circumstances, some people have no symptoms for hours or even days after a concussion.
 However, it is important that anyone with a head injury be evaluated immediately to reduce the risk of serious complications, such as seizures, changes in cognitive ability, or bleeding or swelling in the brain.

-Doctors at the Concussion Center at NYU Langone evaluate and, if necessary, manage any symptoms caused by injuries to the head and brain.
+Doctors at the Concussion Center evaluate and, if necessary, manage any symptoms caused by injuries to the head and brain.

 There is no single test used to diagnose a concussion.
 If your NYU Langone doctor suspects a concussion, he or she may perform a physical exam to check your strength, balance, coordination, and reflexes.